ionos-deploy-now/documentation/content/docs/multi-deployments.md

 ## Setup
 Simply set up a Deploy Now project as usual and add additional production deployments on the project detail page.
 Each production deployment requires one Deploy Now project package.
 Multi deployments can be created for `starter projects`, `static projects` and `php projects`, using only project packages of the same type.
 The number of the available staging deployments adds up based on the number of production deployments created.

+## Example use case
+Read how Cobra CRM uses Multi Deployments at scale in our [blog post](https://docs.ionos.space/blog/multi-deployments/).